-In the beginning of each period, before the individual productivity shocks are drawn, an unlimited number of potential firms faces an option of entering into the industry.
-If a firm decides to enter it draws a productivity shock from the distribution characterized by c.d.f. $G(s), s \in [0, \overline{s}]$ .
-Its future productivity shocks follow Markov process Q(s'|s) described above.
+At the beginning of each period, before the individual productivity shocks are drawn, an unlimited number of potential firms face an option of entering into the industry.
+If a firm decides to enter, it receives a productivity shock from the distribution characterized by c.d.f. $G(s), s \in [0, \overline{s}]$ .
+Its future productivity shocks follow the Markov process Q(s'|s) described above.
 Opening up a firm requires fixed cost $\eta$ , which should be paid before the initial productivity shock is drawn.